ietf-wg-idr/RFC4271bis/rfc4271bis.md

      long as doing so will not cause a segment with a length greater than 255 to be generated.

-   : Appendix F, {{complexaggr}} presents another algorithm that satisfies the conditions and allows for more complex policy configurations.

 ATOMIC_AGGREGATE:
    : If at least one of the routes to be aggregated has
      ATOMIC_AGGREGATE path attribute, then the aggregated route